-58.-(1) A maritime enforcement officer may, for a purpose mentioned in paragraph (2) or (3), exercise any of the maritime enforcement powers in relation to-

-- (a) a British ship in foreign waters or international waters, - (b) a ship without nationality in international waters, or - (c) a foreign ship in international waters, and a ship within sub-paragraph (a), (b) or (c) is referred to in this Part as "a relevant ship".
+- 58.-(1) A maritime enforcement officer may, for a purpose mentioned in paragraph (2) or (3), exercise any of the maritime enforcement powers in relation to- - (a) a British ship in foreign waters or international waters, - (b) a ship without nationality in international waters, or - (c) a foreign ship in international waters, and a ship within sub-paragraph (a), (b) or (c) is referred to in this Part as "a relevant ship".

-(2) The maritime enforcement powers may be exercised for the purpose of enforcing any of the following-

-- (a) the prohibition in regulation 21(1) (exports of military goods); - (b) a prohibition in regulation 22(1) (supply and delivery of military goods); - (c) a prohibition in regulation 23(1)(a) or (b) (making of military goods and military technology available); - (d) a prohibition in regulation 24(1)(a) or (b) (transfer of military technology), - (e) a prohibition imposed by a condition of a trade licence in relation to a prohibition mentioned in any of sub-paragraphs (a) to (d).

-(3) The maritime enforcement powers may also be exercised in relation to a relevant ship for the purpose of-

-- (a) investigating the suspected carriage of relevant goods on the ship, or - (b) preventing the continued carriage on the ship of goods suspected to be relevant goods.

-(4) In this Part, "the maritime enforcement powers" are the powers conferred by regulations 60 (power to stop, search, board etc.) and 61(seizure power).

-(5) This regulation is subject to regulation 62 (restrictions on exercise of maritime enforcement powers).
+- (2) The maritime enforcement powers may be exercised for the purpose of enforcing any of the following- - (a) the prohibition in regulation 20(1) (export of military goods); - (b) the prohibition in regulation 21(1) (supply and delivery of military goods); - (c) the prohibition in regulation 22(1) (making military goods and military technology available); - (d) the prohibition in regulation 23(1) (transfer of military technology); - (e) a prohibition imposed by condition of a trade licence in relation to a prohibition mentioned in sub-paragraphs (a) to (d). - (3) The maritime enforcement powers may also be exercised in relation to a relevant ship for the purpose of- - (a) investigating the suspected carriage of relevant goods on the ship, or - (b) preventing the continued carriage on the ship of goods suspected to be relevant goods. - (4) In this Part, "the maritime enforcement powers" are the powers conferred by regulations 60 (power to stop, search, board etc.) and 61 (seizure power). - (5) This regulation is subject to regulation 62 (restrictions on exercise of maritime enforcement powers).